May 2026

 Challenge 01- 3D Slot Machine Feasibility

-The 3D slot machine interaction was beyond what Claude or Codex could reliably generate through code, which made the original design direction difficult to execute.
+The 3D slot machine interaction was beyond what Claude or Codex could reliably generate through code, which made the original design idea difficult to execute.

 What I designed…